Jan 1, 2022

 #Comments

-to create a comment.
+• Start a line with # to create a comment.

 #Variable Declarations

-- Declare variables using the syntax
+• Declare variables using the syntax var variableName is value.
+For example:

-var variableName is value
+var x is 10

 #Variable Assignment

-- Assign a new value to a variable using the syntax
+• Assign a new value to a variable using the syntax variableName is newValue.
+For example:

-print
+print x

 #Example Usage

-Consider the following script (example.txt
+Consider the following script (example.txt):

 #Contributing